eburghar/kakpipe/README.md

 # Kakpipe

-`kakpipe` is a binary executable meant to be used with the included [kakoune](https://kakoune.org/) module `kakpipe.kak` for launching external tools inside colorful fifo buffers, or displaying text with ansi colors in info boxes.
+`kakpipe` is a binary executable meant to be used with the included [Kakoune](https://kakoune.org/) module `kakpipe.kak` for launching external tools inside colorful FIFO buffers, or displaying text with ANSI colors in info boxes.

 ![kakpipe](kakpipe.png?raw=true "colors in kakoune fifo buffer and info box")